This article explains how to use the NAS Guard feature available on Datto SIRIS, Datto ALTO, and Datto NAS.

 You can mount file restores with or without NTFS permissions of snapshots from the Restore tab of the Datto appliance.
 You can also create file restores from the Recovery Launchpad.

 Q: Is there a limit to the number of shares I can have on the Datto appliance?

 A: There is currently no limit, although the collective size of the shares would determine how many you could add.

 Q: Is there a way I can put a limit on share sizes?

-A: The limit for the share's size is determined by the Datto appliance on pairing.
-Any limit on the overall usage of the share would depend on how much change happens in the backups, and the retention settings to limit the overall growth.
+A: Datto appliance determines the limit for the share's size during the initial pairing.
+Any restriction on the overall usage of the share would depend on how much change happens in the backups and the management of retention settings to limit global growth.